t4web/Authentication/README.md

 ------------
 Unit test runnig from authentication module directory.
     ```bash
+    $ cd vendor/t4web/authentication/tests
-    $ codeception run unit
+    $ phupnit
     ```
-For running Functional tests you need create codeception.yml in you project root, like this:
+For running only Functional tests you need run phpunit, like this:
-    ```yml
-    include:
-        - vendor/t4web/authentication  # <- add authentication module tests to include

-    paths:
-        log: tests/_output

-    settings:
-        colors: true
-        memory_limit: 1024M
+    ```bash
+    $ phupnit --filter Functional
     ```
-After this you may run functional tests from your project root
+For running only Unit tests you need run phpunit, like this:
     ```bash
-    $ codeception run
+    $ phupnit --filter Unit
     ```